 15% Payment Increase

 On many mortgages, you can increase your payment once a year by 15%.
-So if you are paying $100 mortgage payment, you can increase it to $115.
-Then the following year you can do the same on the $115 amount up to $132.50 and so on…
+So if you are paying $100 in mortgage payments, you can increase it to $115.
+Then, the following year, you can do the same with the $115 amount up to $132.50, and so on.

-The hard part of this was once you increase it you can’t go back down.
+The hard part was that once you increase it, you can’t go back down.
 We wanted to make sure we had our wiggle room available.
 This is a good option to have.

-Like I’ve mentioned, we always play try to play it safe.
+As I’ve mentioned, we always play and try to play it safe.
 So after the first two payment increases, we stuck more with the Match-a-Payment method.

 15% Annual Lump Sum